shivbt/iOneApp/README.md

 # iOneApp
-Initial Implementation of our seller app.
+Initial Implementation of our customer app.